What is the Technical Vegetable Rule on Phase 2 / the VLCD of hCG?

 A Natural Control Method

-I can CLEARLY visualize more than once on hCG, attempting to eat a bowful of chopped cucumber with some salt on it and a dash of vinegar.
+When I was eating vegetables on the hCG diet, I can CLEARLY visualize more than once, attempting to eat a bowlful of chopped cucumber with some salt on it and a dash of vinegar.
 It was ok, but it was almost like I started getting this gag reflex thing going on after several bites.

 I don’t know perhaps because it just didn’t taste that great.
 It was just….so much cucumber….in my mouth….with no other taste to go with it.
 But if I mixed up my own little salad concoction; a little of this, and a little of that; before you knew it my salad was HUGE and it also tasted pretty good too so I’d eat the whole thing.